Chibiania/Project3/planning/user_stories.md

 ### As a user, I should be able to:

 #### Bronze
--	View all snacks on index page according to certain criteria (aka searching/sorting) B
+-	View all snacks on index page according to certain criteria (aka searching/sorting)
--	Sort/search through list of snacks B
+-	Sort/search through list of snacks
--	View individual snacks B
+-	View individual snacks
--	Have access to manufacturer’s website B
+-	Have access to manufacturer’s website
--	Like/view popularity of snack B
+-	Like/view popularity of snack

 #### Silver
--	Submit suggestion to add snack (not to update database) S
+-	Submit suggestion to add snack (not to update database)
--	Add/view comments about individual snacks S
+-	Add/view comments about individual snacks
--	Click on country to view snacks of that country in a different view S
+-	Click on country to view snacks of that country in a different view

 #### Gold
 using map api-----